-A quick overview of the six steps you need to go through to buy a house in France.
-We also have a more detailed guide available.
-Of course, you can always find more information by browsing FrenchEntrée…
+A quick overview of the six steps you need to know if you are buying a house in France.
+Of course, you can always find more information by browsing the FrenchEntrée property guide…

 1. Identify the search area

-France Métropolitaine (mainland France plus Corsica) is made up of 22 very different regions.
+France Métropolitaine (mainland France plus Corsica) is made up of 13 very different regions.
 Which one will you choose?
-Consider what sort of house you want, permament or holiday home, accessibility from the UK, the amount of time you intend to spend there and of course your lifestyle.
-Take a look at the FrenchEntrée’s interactive map of France to help you to make an informed decision.
+Consider what sort of house you want, permanent or holiday home, accessibility from the UK, the amount of time you intend to spend there and of course your lifestyle.

 2. Set your budget and get your mortgage ready